Ancient Greek God Dionysus: Birth Story, Powers, Meaning & Symbols

-Dionysus was typically associated with vine, thyrsus (a rod) and Kantharos (a drinking cup/horn).
-According to the myth, Dionysus’s magical wine cup was always contained wine.
+Dionysus was typically associated with vine, ivy, lions, leopards, grapes, thyrsus (a rod) and Kantharos (a drinking cup/horn).
+According to the myth, Dionysus’s magical wine cup never run out of wine.

 Additionally, many depictions of him portrayed him wearing a wreath of ivy with a pelt (hide) of a panther.
 The ancients held the belief that Dionysus often rode an ithyphallic mule or a languid.
 There are also sculptures and paintings of infant Dionysus in the arms of Hermes of Praxiteles.

-Between 6 and 4 centuries BCE, Dionysus often appeared on coins from Naxos, Mende, Crete, and Thebes.
+Between 6th and 4th centuries BC, Dionysus often appeared on coins from Naxos, Mende, Crete, and Thebes.
 Within that period, Dionysus also appeared bearded.
-However, after 5 century BCE, the common depictions of Dionysus was beardless.
+However, after the 5th century BC, the common depictions of Dionysus was beardless.

 Powers and abilities